 - Solar panels are now part of item 177010.

 - Paper products now have a freight class of 125.

 This change from a 9-tier density breakdown to an 11-tier breakdown will most likely affect those who ship high-density freight much more positively, as classes 60 and 65 have been added for more-dense commodities versus the prior lowest class of 70 (See chart below for more detail).

-If you are unsure if your shipments will be affected, please reach out to your Freightquote representative today or visit our convenient online density calculator page.
+If you are unsure if your shipments will be affected, please reach out to your Freightquote by C.H.
+Robinson representative today or visit our convenient online density calculator page.

 Who is affected by the freight density changes?

 Those affected by the changes may see an increase in freight classification charges, more specifically among Sub 4 items.
 Products or goods shipped via LTL tend to reside within Sub 4, so if you’re someone who frequently uses LTL shipping, you can expect to see greater LTL spend.
 Likewise, the changes made to packaging requirements, such as including the need to over package special items, will impact the actual density of the shipment itself.
 Therefore, shipping classification might change to a lower-density rate.